usnistgov/nist-mud/README.md

 ## How to build and test it it using mininet ##

-### Prereqs for easier time ###
+### Prerequisites ###

 Create a virtual machine running Ubuntu 16.
+Install mininet on that virtual machine

+    sudo apt-get install mininet

-On that virtual machine, allow root privileges for user by performing the following:
+Allow root privileges for user by performing the following:

      sudo visudo
      <username> ALL=(ALL) NOPASSWD: ALL

-Install prerequisites
+Install python prerequisites

 	 sudo pip install requests
 	 sudo apt install curl

-### Installing RYU Controller from source ###

 RYU is used control a test router.
-It is not part of the implementation under test.
-We are using it strictly as a learning switch controller.
+It is not part of the MUD implementation under test.
+We are using it strictly as a learning switch controller to set up our topology.

      apt install gcc python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev zlib1g-dev
      git clone git://github.com/osrg/ryu.git
      cd ryu; pip install .
      pip install -r tools/optional-requires

 ### Building ###